irohitraj/Player-Sentiment-Trends/README.md

   ```bash
    pip install -r requirements.txt
   ```
-   If the pipeline complains about **protobuf**, install it in the same environment and retry.
 2. Put `eng_content_v2.csv` under `data/` (or update `config.input_csv_path`).
 3. Open `**hf_model.ipynb`** and run all cells.
 4. Check `output/sentiment_scores.csv`, `output/sentiment_trends.png`, and `output/tweet_volume.png`.